 The systematic death of black populations is not an event we are going through now, but a permanent reality, which has occurred since the first Africans touched the indigenous shores of Pernambuco in 1539.

-The life expectancy of a black man at that time was very few years old, who died exhausted and were replaced by blacks in better conditions, newly brought from Africa.
-After centuries of systematic abuse, slavery culminates in efforts to eliminate the black race through theses of racial whitening, which arise in the mid-nineteenth century, even before the prohibition of slavery in Brazil.
+The life expectancy of a black man at that time was very few years old.
+They died exhausted and were replaced by blacks in better conditions, newly brought from Africa.
+After centuries of systematic abuse, slavery culminates in efforts to eliminate the black race through theses of racial whitening, which arose in the mid-19th century, even before the prohibition of slavery in Brazil.

 It is not surprising that among the host of Brazilian intellectuals who defended the thesis of racial whitening, one of the most prominent was precisely an anthropologist and doctor from Rio de Janeiro.
 In 1911, João Baptista de Lacerda participated in the First Universal Races Congress in London, to which he contributed with the article Sur les métis au Brésil.
 In it, he defended miscegenation as a way of making European traits prevail over Africans and indigenous features.